Skip to content

 Always!
 Every single step of the IMIM experience is designed to empower people to honor what feels right for themselves as sovereign beings.
 Just like yoga, you can modify, do something else, or just watch whenever you feel so inclined.

-I’m curious, but feeling apprehensive about trying IMIM, how can I overcome that?
+I’m curious, but feeling apprehensive about trying IMIM or Ecstatic Dances, how can I overcome that?